foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

    # For IoTDK
    make TOOLCHAIN=gnu BOARD=iotdk run

-.. note:: for EMSK, please make sure the board version (BD_VER) and core configuration (CUR_CORE) match your hardware.
+..
+Note:: for EMSK, make sure the board version (BD_VER) and core configuration (CUR_CORE) match your hardware.
   You could press configure button (located above the letter “C” of the ARC logo) when bit 3 and bit 4 of SW1 switch is off to run a self-test.
-By doing so, board infomation will be sent by uart and shown on your uart terminal.
+By doing so, board infomation is sent by UART and displayed on your UART terminal.

 4. Get the results

-* For EMSK, you can see the on-board leds start to blink when the download is successful.
+* For EMSK, you can see the on-board LEDs start to blink when the download is successful.

-* For IoTDK, as it doesn't have usable leds except some status leds, you will the output log from UART instead.
+* For IoTDK, as it does not have usable LEDs except some status leds, tje outoput log is displayed from the UART.

 .. code-block:: console